lordpuma/react-native-country-picker-modal/README.md

 </p>

 <h3 align="center">
-  The best Country Picker for React Native.
+  Custom fork of the best Country Picker for React Native.
 </h3>

+<p align="center">I didn't like some of the features of the library, so i created this fork to allow me to customize it. :]</p>

 <p align="center">
   <a href="https://reactnative.gallery"><img src="https://img.shields.io/badge/reactnative.gallery-%E2%99%A5-red.svg"></a>